Topic Core Terms

 Topic 6 Exam Practice

-Practice with real AQA past paper questions on rates, catalysts, equilibrium and Le Chatelier's principle.
+Practice with exam-style practice questions on rates, catalysts, equilibrium and Le Chatelier's principle.
 With full mark schemes.